Property Investment · Last updated 3 June 2026

 Buy-to-Let Costs in Spain: What to Budget

-Buying property in Spain involves costs beyond the purchase price.
-These are the main ones for La Linea buyers:
+Buying property in Spain involves purchase costs on top of the headline price.
+These are the main items for La Linea buyers:

 • Notary fees: Typically €600 to €1,200 depending on property value.